I AM SAXON

 Karl Gagesch

-Karl Gagesch lives in Niagara Falls, Canada, with his wife, Gloria, and their two dogs, Jaxon and Ziggy.
+Now residing in the picturesque Niagara Falls, Canada, Karl enjoys life with his lovely wife, Gloria, and their adorable dog, Ziggy!